ignadv1986/Comprehensive-NGS-Technical-Manual/04_Epigenomics/01_CUT&RUN_analysis.md

 ### BED and narrowPeak files

-Peak infomation is stored in tab-delimited files known as **BED**(browser extensible data).
+Peak information is stored in tab-delimited files known as **BED**(browser extensible data).
 They contain the chromosome number and the start and end of the coordinates for the different detected peaks.
 However, other elements can be attached to them for downstream analysis.
 Another common format of files used to store peak information is **narrowPeak**.
 These are basically 10-column BED files, with additional information such as the peak "summit" (the exact point of highest signal), fold-enrichment, and statistical significance (p-values and q-values).

 ### Peak calling tools